ESL and Bilingual Endorsements

-- Elmhurst College uses a 4-semester-hour credit system, so a 1.0 course = 4 semester hours and a .75 course = 3 semester hours.
+- Elmhurst University uses a 4-semester-hour credit system, so a 1.0 course = 4 semester hours and a .75 course = 3 semester hours.

 - Graduate students may transfer a maximum of 2 courses from another institution towards the ESL and/or bilingual endorsement.

 - Graduate students transferring coursework need to provide documentation of field experience hours completed.
 Elmhurst University will accept no more than 15 field experience hours per transfer course.

-- Graduate students who completed undergraduate ESL/bilingual coursework at Elmhurst College may use all courses with grades of “C” (2.0) or higher toward these endorsements.
+- Graduate students who completed undergraduate ESL/bilingual coursework at Elmhurst University may use all courses with grades of “C” (2.0) or higher toward these endorsements.

 Field experiences are required in all courses and 100 hours of clinical work is distributed across the 6 courses.
 Fieldwork is arranged by the graduate student.
 Teachers may use their own classrooms to document the field experience hours if they are working with English learners.
 For the ESL Endorsement, the hours must be in a setting where students are receiving ESL services.

 For the Bilingual Endorsement, the hours must be completed in a bilingual education program.